 Hospice and Judaism are Compatible

-Judaism is rich in history and tradition and Jews take great pride in their heritage.
-Part of this heritage includes a belief in the high premium of life, in all circumstances.
-Jewish tradition and literature stresses a Jew’s “duty to live, not only the right to live.”¹ With this in mind, is Judaism compatible with hospice?
+Jewish tradition, heritage and literature stress the premium of life and a Jew’s “duty to live, not only the right to live.”¹ With this in mind, is Judaism compatible with hospice?
+Indeed it is.

-“From care of the sick to the mourning practices of those who are left behind, Judaism provides a profound way for its followers to mark the passing of a loved one, while still honoring life itself,” says Dr. Kinzbrunner.
-“And trained hospice workers can aid Jewish patients and their families as they follow the ancient way,” he says.
+“From care of the sick to the mourning practices of those who are left behind, Judaism provides a profound way for its followers to mark the passing of a loved one, while still honoring life itself,” they write.
+“And trained hospice workers can aid Jewish patients and their families as they follow the ancient way.”

 ¹Lamm, Maurice, and Kinzbrunner, Barry M. The Jewish Hospice Manual.
 Miami: VITAS Healthcare Corporation, 2016.
 Print.